 Although the Company is not required to have a Risk Committee under MIFIDPRU rule 7.3.1R, the Company has elected to appoint a Risk Committee.
-The Insurance Board is supported by its Risk Oversight Committee (ROC) and Insurance Audit Committee (IAC), which makes recommendations to the spend a greater proportion of its time on strategic, forward looking agenda items.
-The ROC and IAC are both chaired by experienced independent chairs who each provide a report to the Insurance Board on key matters discussed at their meetings.
+The Insurance Board is supported by its ROC and Insurance Audit Committee (IAC), which makes recommendations to the Insurance Board on matters delegated to them, in relation to internal control, risk, financial reporting, governance, legal and tax.

-Insurance Board on matters delegated to them, in relation to internal control, risk, financial reporting and governance.
-This enables the Insurance Board to Board Committees (continued)
+Board Committees (continued)